 Fatty fish are also a rich source of vitamin D which is another important nutrient for joint health.
 In fact, various studies have linked rheumatoid arthritis with low levels of vitamin D.

-If you’d like to start adding more fatty fish into your diet, you’ll find plenty of inspiration in this collection of oily fish recipes from The Guardian.
+If you’d like to start adding more fatty fish to your diet, you’ll find plenty of inspiration in this collection of oily fish recipes from The Guardian.
 Or, if you don’t eat fish, you could try one of these 15 delicious vegan recipes that are high in omega-3 from VegFAQs.

 3. Ginger

-This study, which looked at the impact of ginger extract on people with osteoarthritis of the knee, found that after six weeks, 63% had experienced a reduction in knee pain.
+Ginger is another food that’s important for healthy joints.
+This study looked at the impact of ginger extract on people with osteoarthritis of the knee and found that after six weeks, 63% had experienced a reduction in knee pain.

 Other research has revealed that ginger can help to reduce inflammation in the body.
 This study found that ginger reduced some of the main symptoms of inflammatory diseases like arthritis in both humans and animals.